Super women and console wars: what awaits us in 2020

 Although other travelers may not go this far, slow travels have identified one of the leading trends in the travel industry in 2020, particularly the Association of British Travel Agents (ABTA).

-15-year-old American Emma Marie is one of the apologists for VSCO, a trend that has spread like a fire on the Internet.
+15-year-old American Emma Marie is one of the apologists for VSCO, a trend that has spread like wildfire on the Internet.
 Her YouTube account has over 1000000 subscribers.

-VSCO is a teenage subculture of informal fashion with a green bias.
+VSCO is a teenage, informal fashion subculture with a green twist.

-It got its name from the eponymous editing and image-sharing program, and the New York Times described it as a “laid-back environmental aesthetic.”
+It got its name from the image editing and sharing program of the same name, and the New York Times described it as a "relaxed ecological aesthetic."

 A sign that this is something more than a passing trend is that the VSCO movement is affecting the business: a survey in the United States found a 21% reduction in makeup spending among teenage girls in 2019.